wodxumingxu/ottomator-agents/~sample-python-agent~/README.md

 This is a sample Python FastAPI agent that demonstrates the minimal required components to build an agent for the Live Agent Studio.
 It serves as a template and reference implementation for creating new Python-based agents.

+This documentation is long but only because it gives you EVERYTHING you need to build a Python based agent for the Live Agent Studio!
+If you spend 5 minutes reading this carefully, you'll be ready to go.

 ## Overview

 This agent provides a foundation for building AI-powered agents that can: